hexcowboy/cf-worker-vite-header-repro/README.md

 });
 ```

-Notice that headers are exposed on JS bundle requests but **not** on the document request which is expected.
+Notice that headers are exposed on JS bundle requests but **not** on the document request.
+This differs from Vite which does set the custom headers on the document request.
 This means things like [`crossOriginIsolation`](https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated) don't work.

 ```ts
 console.log("Window Cross Origin Isolation", window.crossOriginIsolated); // Logs `false` since the header is not set on the document